Call Identity Guard®

 Value Plan

 The cheapest Identity Guard tier is the company’s Value Plan.
-For individuals, this one costs less than ten dollars per month.
 We think there’s a lot to like here, particularly in recovery and insurance coverage.
 We explained in our review that we were impressed by how the Value plan (and all Identity Guard options) include a “Risk Management Score.”
 Having our risk assessed helps us know what steps to take to protect ourselves.

 Pro Tip: Doing simple things like changing your passwords and using two-factor authentication can help to lower your risk of becoming a victim of ID theft and fraud.